History of sign language: History of known sign languages

 One of the earliest written references to a sign language is from the fifth century BC, in Plato's Cratylus, where Socrates says: "If we hadn't a voice or a tongue, and wanted to express things to one another, wouldn't we try to make signs by moving our hands, head, and the rest of our body, just as dumb people do at present?"

 In the Middle Ages, monastic sign languages were used by a number of religious orders in Europe since at least the 10th century.
 These are not true "sign languages", however, but well-developed systems of gestural communication.

 In Native American communities prior to 1492, it seems that Plains Indian Sign Language existed as an extensive lingua franca used for trade and possibly ceremonies, story-telling and also daily communication by deaf people.
 Accounts of such signing indicate these languages were fairly complex, as ethnographers such as Cabeza de Vaca described detailed communications between them and Native Americans that were conducted in sign.
-In the 1500s, a Spanish expeditionary, Cabeza de Vaca, observed natives in the western part of modern-day Florida using signs, and in the mid-16th century Coronado mentioned that communication with the Tonkawa using signs was possible without a translator..
+In the 1500s, de Vaca observed natives in the western part of modern-day Florida using signs, and in the mid-16th century Coronado mentioned that communication with the Tonkawa using signs was possible without a translator.

 The earliest concrete reference to sign language in Britain is from the wedding of a deaf man named Thomas Tillseye in 1575.
-Descendants of British Sign Language have been used by deaf communities (or at least in classrooms) in former British colonies India, Australia, New Zealand, Uganda and South Africa, as well as the republics and provinces of the former Yugoslavia, Grand Cayman Island in the Caribbean, Indonesia, Norway, and Germany.
+Descendants of British Sign Language have been used by deaf communities (or at least in classrooms) in former British colonies India, Australia, New Zealand, Uganda and South Africa, as well as the republics and provinces of the former Yugoslavia, Indonesia, Norway, and Germany.

 Between 1500 and 1700, it seems that members of the Turkish Ottoman court were using a form of signed communication.
 Many sought-after servants were deaf, as, some argue, they were seen as more quiet and trustworthy.
 Many diplomats and other hearing members of the court, however, also learned and communicated amongst one another through this signing system, which was passed down through the deaf members of the court.

-In France, Old French Sign Language Paris was home to a small deaf community that signed among themselves.
+In the 18th century, Paris was home to a small deaf community that signed among themselves in Old French Sign Language.
 This was referenced by l'Abbé Charles Michel de l'Épée who created the first school for the deaf in Paris in the 18th century.
 He defined his own manual alphabet and synthesized signs with French grammar.
 With consistent use among the community these two sources evolved into the French Sign Language.
 American Sign Language is heavily based on French Sign Language due to the presence of teachers from France in the first American schools for the deaf.